 The time has come, the walrus said, to have a closer look at that babe in your belly!

 If you haven’t yet had a “real” ultrasound for your baby, this one is legit.
 In fact, this may be your last ultrasound, provided everything looks good.
-This “u/s” will typically occur at a perinatal center or it can take place at your doctor’s office.
-Bring some popcorn and your favorite person; the whole show can take up to an hour.
+This “u/s” will typically occur at a perinatal center or at your doctor’s office, and it’s a transabdominal scan (meaning the tech will squeeze sticky gel and run the wand over your belly).

 What are they looking for?

 Well, a LOT.
 Here is a short list: